ChloF/selfbot/README.md

 #### DO NOT I repeat, **DO NOT** tell **ANYONE** this token.
 This will give them total access to your account, which, unsurprisingly, is very bad.
 So don't tell anyone.
 No one.
 Nobody.
 Not a soul.
 You get the picture.

+(Yes my token is on some of the older commits but I changed it.
+Don't go trying anything funny.
+I'm looking at you ಠ_ಠ)

 Once you have set all this up, simply run the '*run.bat*' file in the '*app*' folder to run the bot.